How I became a Real Estate Investor

 - get rid of troubled tenants earlier than later (because they broke the Agreements or because you are sick dealing with them).

-This article is not written to scare you with the stories about nightmares tenants but to give you the perspective on what you have to deal with and how to manage getting your positive cash flow no matter what happens.
+This article is not written to scare you with the stories about nightmares tenants but to give you the perspective on what you have to deal with and how to manage to get your positive cash flow no matter what happens.

 If you invest in the stock market you know that there is no way you can be successful with 100% of your investments.
 Earlier or later you lose.
 The goal is to have more wins than losses.
 The same is in the real estate business.
 When you understand it, you will be OK.